 - Describe the existing wastewater and stormwater conveyance systems and the WWTP in the study area (Subsection 312).
-Figure 13-1 shows each WWTP drainage basin and capacity. - Using Table 13-2, determine the existing sanitary flows or treated wastewater flows resulting from the area of the proposed project. - Estimate the expected sanitary flows or treated wastewater flows that the No-Action and With-Action Scenarios would generate, and describe the effect of the flows from the project on the total flows to the plant.
-The rates listed in Table 13-2 (excluding air conditioning rates) should be used to estimate daily sanitary sewage generation from both the proposed project and developments in the No-Action Scenario.
-SPDES flow and effluent parameters are used as the basis for assessing impacts on wastewater treatment plants.
-As part of this assessment, the lead agency should contact DEP's BEPA to obtain projected future flows in the build year, which includes background growth in population and employment as well as new development in that WTTP drainage basin that would serve the project.
-Add the background future flows obtained from DEP and projected future No-Action Scenario development flows to determine the total No-Action Scenario flows in the drainage basin. - Consider the effect of the incremental flows from the project on the capacity at the plant. - Determine the existing capacity for sanitary and combined sewer pumping stations and regulators within each of the affected drainage or catchment areas.
-Compare the capacity with the projected flows to these facilities for the future No-Action and With-Action Scenarios.
+Figure 13-1 shows each WWTP drainage basin and capacity. - Using Table 13-2, determine the existing sanitary flows or treated wastewater flows rest tipe from the area of the proposed project. - Estimate the expected sanitary flows or treated wastewater flows and the No-Action and With-Action Scenarios would generate, and describe the effect of the flows from the project on the total flows to the plant.
+The rates listed in Table 13.2 (excluding air conditioning rates) should be used to estimate daily sanitary sewage generation from both the proposed project and developments in the No-Action Scenario.
+SPP2S flow and effluent parameters are used as the basis for assessing impacts on wastewater treatment plants.
+As part of this assessment, the lead agency should contact DEP's LEPA to obtain project druture flows in the build year, which include background growth in population and amployment as well as new development in the WTTP drainage basin that would see to the project.
+Add the background future flows obtained from DEP and projected future No-Action Scenario development flows to determine the total No-Action Scenario flows is the drainage basin. - Consider the effect of the incremental flows from the piject on the capacity at the plant. - Determine the existing apacity for sanitary and combined sewer pumping stations and regulators within each of the affected drainage or otchment areas.
+Compare the capacity with the projected flow (to trees facilities for the future No-Action and With-Action Scenarios.
 As part of this assessment, the lead agency should contact BEPA to obtain information from DEP's sewer maps about affected facilities and existing capacity for each.
-The assessment of potential impacts on pumping station and regulator capacity would require allocating the above total flows to the plant for existing, No-Action Scenario and With-Action Scenario for each pumping station and regulator drainage area affected. - Consider the effect of the incremental flows from the project on the capacity of the conveyance elements.
+The assessment of potential impacts on pumping station and regulator capacity would require allocating the above total flows to the plant for existing conditions, No-Action Scenario, and With-Action Scenario for each pumping station and regulator drainage area affected. - Consider the effect of the incremental flows from the project on the capacity of the convey- - If a new, privately operated sewage treatment plant is proposed, include a description of the treatment plant's sizing and processes, as well as an assessment of potential environmental impacts on the waterbody to which the plant's effluent would be discharged, including whether the plant would affect its water quality.
+The methodology for assessing effects on water quality is described below in Section 330, "Detailed Analysis Techniques," and in Chapter 1, "Natural Resources."
+For projects that would affect existing private treatment plants with valid SPDES permits, the analysis typically focuses on whether the plant would have adequate capacity to treat the additional wastewater generated by the project.
+If a new, privately operated pumping station is proposed, an analysis demonstrating that the receiving collection system has adequate capacity should be provided.